Tammyhi/Frontend-Mentor/README.md

 # Frontend-Mentor
-For free & free+ frontend mentor challenges
+Using free & free+ frontend mentor challenges as practice.
+The aim is not to get the design perfectly, but to get it to a good-enough level that I can replicate something similar.
 ## Newbie
-- [ ] QR code component
+- [ x ] QR code component
 - [ ] Blog preview card [skip]
 - [ ] Social links profile
 - [ ] Results summary component